-Our audit committee consists of , and .
-Our board of directors has determined that each member of the audit committee satisfies the independence requirements under the listing standards of Nasdaq and Rule 10A-3(b)(1) of the Exchange Act.
-The chair of our audit committee is .
-Our board of directors has determined that is an "audit committee financial expert" within the meaning of SEC regulations.
+Our board of directors has determined that Rick S. Greene is an "audit committee financial expert" within the meaning of SEC regulations.
 Each member of our audit committee can read and understand fundamental financial statements in accordance with applicable requirements.
 In arriving at these determinations, our board of directors has examined each audit committee members scope of experience or the nature of their employment.